 What is Cognitive Behavioral Therapy?

-How does cognitive therapy work?
+How does cognitive-behavioral therapy work?

 Developed in the 1960’s by Aaron Beck, CBT focuses on the internal dialogue that individuals have in their minds.
-This internal dialogue is in essence the things that people say to themselves in different situations.
+This internal dialogue is, in essence, the things that people say to themselves in different situations.
 For example, a person might run into a co-worker while grocery shopping after work.
 The person might think to himself, “Susie ignored me in the store, I wonder if she’s upset with me?”
 When having these thoughts, he might start to feel anxious or upset and begin to wonder if he did something to upset his coworker.
 This might lead to additional thoughts of “Susie must not like me because I was recently promoted”, which could influence the feelings the person experiences.

-The relationship between these negative thoughts and the emotions that we experience, are based off the meanings that we give to events.
+The relationship between these negative thoughts and the emotions that we experience are based off the meanings that we give to events.
 In the example above, there was an assigned meaning to the interaction in the grocery store.
 While this situation would unlikely stop the person from going to work the next day, if the thought becomes too negative, a person may hold on to the same thoughts, which might stop them from learning anything new.